metamorph-inc/openmeta-mms/docs/source/reference_execution/utilities/runonhpc.rst

 .. note::
    For the purposes of this guide, a shared filesystem is any directory structure to which both your Windows and Linux/HPC environments have access, whether a physical disk or network shared filesystem.

 Move your entire OpenMETA project folder to a location on the shared filesystem.
-This should be a location that both your Windows and Linux/HPC environments have access.
+This should be a location that both your Windows and Linux/HPC environments have access to.

 .. figure:: images/linux-hpc-shared-dir.png
    :alt: A shared directory